swiftlang/swift-evolution/proposals/0441-formalize-language-mode-terminology.md

 ```

-The existing init method will be marked as `deprecated` and `renamed`, allowing the compiler to provide a fix-it.
-It will also be annotated with `@_disfavoredOverload` to disambiguate the new and existing init methods:
+The existing init method will be marked as `deprecated` and `renamed`, allowing the compiler to provide a fix-it:

 ```
 @_disfavoredOverload